wisesumo/burndown/README.md

 # BURNDOWN

-BurnDown is a business organizer for creatives and marketing teams.
+BURNDOWN is a <i>faster<i> project management process for creatives and marketing teams.